asthomp/Stoplight-Bot/README.md

 message in the same channel as the source command.
 It can also be configured to send an additional message to a private channel used by moderators.

-You can customize the sample labeled `Better Than Chuck` or add a new entry. **Be mindful of the quotes!!** Discord resource IDs (ex: emoji ids, user ids, channel ids) should not have quotes!
+You can customize the samples or add a new entry. **Be mindful of the quotes!!** Discord resource IDs (ex: emoji ids, user ids, channel ids) should not have quotes!

 Let's walk through editing the configuration file.